GustaBR/user-coins-list/docs/LOG.md

 - Finished refactoring the CSS and HTML of the Leaderboard page.
   - Also added trophy icons to the player cards.
 - Changed navbar position from static to fixed.

+# December 9, 2025
+- Finished refactoring the CSS and HTML of every page.